styler00dollar/Colab-edge-connect/README.md

 - Added file for list generation.
 - Added tensorboardX.
 - Removed checkpoint overwriting.
+- Original code only has center crop with resize.
+This fork also includes random crop without resize.

 ### Random Info:
 - If you want to continue training, then rename the latest checkpoints to ```InpaintingModel_dis.pth``` and ```InpaintingModel_gen.pth``` and simply start training again with ```python train.py --model 3 --checkpoints /path/model-checkpoints```.